Maurits825/party-games/README.md

 # Party Games

-Play games with your party.
-Require the Discord plugin to be enabled.
+Play games with your party using the Party plugin.